dotnet/AspNetCore.Docs/aspnet/signalr/overview/guide-to-the-api/hubs-api-guide-net-client.md

 [!code-csharp[Main](hubs-api-guide-net-client/samples/sample13.cs?highlight=2)]

-The proxy object is thread-safe.
-In fact, if you call `HubConnection.CreateHubProxy` multiple times with the same `hubName`, you get the same cached `IHubProxy` object.
+If you call `HubConnection.CreateHubProxy` multiple times with the same `hubName`, you get the same cached `IHubProxy` object.

 <a id="callclient"></a>